Dow futures jump 700+ points as Trump details opening US economy

 TRUMP UNVEILS CORONAVIRUS 'OPENING UP AMERICA AGAIN' PLAN

-The Dow Jones Industrial Average soared nearly 700 points or nearly 3 percent while the S&P 500 and the Nasdaq Composite were rising by 2 percent plus each at 6:30 p.m.
+The Dow Jones Industrial Average soared over 700 points or 3 percent while the S&P 500 and the Nasdaq Composite were rising by 2 percent plus each at 6:30 p.m.
 ET.

 Also helping lift equities, positive news on Gilead Sciences and its drug remdesivir in its effectiveness for treating Covid-19 patients, as detailed by Statnews.com.
 Shares of Gilead rose over 10 percent in the extended session.